-KNOW YOUR CUSTOMER (KYC) GUIDELINESANTI-MONEY LAUNDERING (AML) STANDARDS
+KNOW YOUR CUSTOMER (KYC) GUIDELINES: ANTI-MONEY LAUNDERING (AML) STANDARDS

-KNOW Y OUR CUSTOMER (KYC) Sr. No. DO's Sr. No. DON'Ts 1 Before opening any new account, it is ensured that the prospective account opener's identity does not match with any person with known criminal background, and his name does not appear in the list of terrorist individuals/organizations banned by UN Security Council Sanction Committee as circulated by RBI.
-1 Do not open account in anonymous or fictitious / benami name(s).
+Sr. No. DO's Sr. DON'Ts 1 Before opening any new account, it is ensured that the prospective account opener's identity does not match with any person with known criminal background, and his name does not appear in the list of terrorist individuals/ organizations banned by UN Security Council Sanction Committee as circulated by RBI.
+No. 1 Do not open account in anonymous or fictitious / benam name(s).
 2 All the copies of supporting documents given by the customer must be verified with original documents.
-2 Do not open account where branch is unable to apply appropriate Customer Due Diligence (CDD) measures either due to non-cooperation of the customer or non - reliability of the documents / information furnished by the customer.
+2 Do not open account where branch is unable to apply appropriate Customer Due Diligence (CDD) measures eithe due to non-cooperation of the customer or non - reliability o the documents / information furnished by the customer.
 3 Circumstances in which a customer is permitted to act on behalf of another person / entity is clearly spelt out.
-3 Do not accept new customer for banking relationship without application of CDD measures such as location of business activity / profession, purpose of the account, social and financial status source of funds etc. 4 Where PAN is obtained, the same shall be verified from the verification facility of the issuing authority.
-4 Do not open any account without PAN or the equivalent edocument thereof or Form 60, a photographand such other documents including in respect of financial status of the customer, or the equivalent e-documents thereof as may be requiredalong with Proof of Identity and Address.
-Individuals -aadhaar or an officially valid document or the equivalent e-document thereof containing the details of his identity and address from the following: Passport, Driving License, Voter ID, Job Card issued by NREGA duly signed by officer of State Govt., Letter issued by the National Population Register or any document as notified by the Central Government in consultation with the regulator.
-Sole Proprietary Firm: Do not open account without CCD procedure of the proprietor along with any two documents or the equivalent e-document there of as a proof of business / activity in the name of the proprietary firm- Registration certificate, Certificate/ licence issued by the municipal authorities under Shop and Establishment Act, Sales and income tax returns, CST/VAT/ GST certificate (provisional / final), Certificate/registration document issued by Sales Tax/Service Tax/Professional Tax authorities, IEC (Importer Exporter Code) issued to the proprietary concern by the office of DGFT or Licence/ certificate of practice issued in the name of the proprietary concern by any professional body incorporated under a statute, Complete Income Tax Return (not just the acknowledgement) in the name of the sole proprietor where the firm's income is reflected, duly authenticated/acknowledged by the Income Tax authorities or Utility bills such as electricity, water, landline telephone bills, etc.
+3 Do not accept new customer for banking relationship withou application of CDD measures such as location of business activity / profession, purpose of the account, social and financial status source of funds etc. 4 Where PAN is obtained, the same shall be verified from the verification facility of the issuing authority.
+4 Do not open any account without PAN or the equivalent e document thereof or Form 60, a photograph and such othe documents including in respect of financial status of the customer, or the equivalent e-documents thereof as may be required along with Proof of Identity and Address.
+Individuals -aadhaar or an officially valid document or the equivalent e-document thereof containing the details of his identity and address from the following: Passport, Driving License, Voter ID, Job Card issued by NREGA duly signed by officer of State Govt., Letter issued by the Nationa Population Register or any document as notified by the Central Government in consultation with the regulator.
+Sole Proprietary Firm: Do not open account without CCE procedure of the proprietor along with any two documents o the equivalent e-document there of as a proof of business activity in the name of the proprietary firm- Registration certificate, Certificate/ license issued by the municipal authorities under Shop and Establishment Act, Sales and income tax returns, CST/VAT/ GST certificate (provisional final) , Certificate/registration document issued by Sale: Tax/Service Tax/Professional Tax authorities, IEC (Importe Exporter Code) issued to the proprietary concern by the office of DGFT or License/ certificate of practice issued in the name of the proprietary concern by any professional body incorporated under a statute, Complete Income Tax Return (not just the acknowledgement) in the name of the sole proprietor where the firm's income is reflected, duly authenticate/acknowledged by the Income Tax authorities or Utility bills such as electricity, water, landline telephone bills, etc.